rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 ![Select Key Storage](@assets/img/default-node-executor-select-secret.png)
 4. In the popup, click **Local Runner** on the left to choose a remote Runner by Tag or Tag Filter.
 ![Select Runner](@assets/img/default-ne-choose-runner.png)
-5. Select a remote Runner and then navigate the secrets on the right to choose a key from the integrated secrets-management provider.
+5. Select a remote Runner and then navigate the secrets on the right to choose a key from the secrets-management provider that is integrated with the Runner.
 6. Click **Choose Selected Key**.
 7. Scroll to the bottom of the Default Node Executor configuration page and click **Save**.